redtexts/texts/wildcat_1980s_capitalism_destruction.md

 title: Capitalism and its Revolutionary Destruction
 author: Wildcat
 date: Mid-1980s
-description: Originally posted at the Subversion group's website at <https://web.archive.org/web/20091026195652/http://www.geocities.com/Athens/Acropolis/8195/revorg.html>.
-Question marks indicate places where the preceding word in the online text was unclear.
+description: Originally posted on the Subversion group's website.
+This version has been proofread and formatted to better match a scan hosted by the Sparrows' Nest Library and Archive at <https://www.thesparrowsnest.org.uk/collections/public_archive/659.pdf>.
 ...

 ## Introduction

-This pamphlet has been produced as a first draft to give brief introduction to the ideas of the Wildcat group [sic] are producing it not as some definitive statement revolutionary theory, but rather as a tool for dialogue.
-As our discussion and activity develop, many our ideas will be modified, become more detailed and more [?] clearly related to what's happening in the class struggle.
+This pamphlet has been produced as a **first draft** to give brief introduction to the ideas of the **Wildcat** group.
+We are producing it not as some definitive statement revolutionary theory, but rather as a tool for dialogue.
+As our discussion and activity develop, many our ideas will be modified, become more detailed and more clearly related to what's happening in the class struggle.

-If you think that the following is in any way a contribution towards the revolutionary destruction of capitalism we welcome any correspondence or [?] criticisms you may have.
+If you think that the following is in any way a contribution towards the revolutionary destruction of capitalism we welcome any correspondence or / criticisms you may have.
 Obviously we also look forward to working with other revolutionaries on both a practical and theoretical level.

 ## Capitalism